Gynecomastia: History

 The term gynaecomastia was coined by Galen.
 He also recognised glandular enlargement of the male breast; however, this wasn't a condition of gynaecomastia according to him.
 A surgical procedure for treatment of gynaecomastia was described by Albucasis in his second book of Kitab al-Tasrif.

 Society and culture

 Gynecomastia can result in psychological distress for those with the condition.
 Support groups exist to help improve the self-esteem of affected people.

+Moob, a portmanteau of man and boob, is a popular term to refer to male breasts.
+Use of anabolic steroids can result in gynecomastia, and male breasts are sometimes referred to using the pejorative bitch tits in bodybuilding communities.